archethic-foundation/libjs/README.md

   ```

   #### getLastTransaction(address, endpoint)
-  Query a node to find the last address of a chain
+  Query a node to find the last transaction of a chain

   - `address` Transaction address (in hexadecimal)
   - `endpoint` Node endpoint